sonata-project/SonataMediaBundle/Resources/doc/reference/creating_a_provider_class.rst

 The ``Media`` entity comes with common media fields: ``size``, ``length``, ``width`` and ``height``.
 However the provider might require you to add more information.
-As it not possible to store all of the possible information into database columns, the provider class can use the ``provider_metadata`` field to store metadata as a serialize array.
+As it is not possible to store all of the possible information into database columns, the provider class can use the ``provider_metadata`` field to store metadata as a serialize array.